matplotlib/matplotlib/doc/users/whats_new/rcparams.rst

     axes.prop_cycle: cycler('color', 'rgb') + cycler('lw', [1, 2, 3])

 You can even multiply cyclers, which is like using `itertools.product()` on two or more property cycles.
-Remember to use parenstheses if writing a multi-line `prop_cycle` parameter.
+Remember to use parentheses if writing a multi-line `prop_cycle` parameter.

 ..plot:: mpl_examples/color/color_cycle_demo.py